US mandates vaccines or tests for big companies by Jan. 4

 Last week, 19 states sued to stop Biden’s narrower mandate that employees of federal contractors be vaccinated.
 That requirement was scheduled to take effect Dec.
 8, but the administration said Thursday it will be delayed until Jan.
 4 to match the requirements on other large employers and health care providers.

-OSHA will require businesses to provide paid time off for employees to get vaccines and sick leave to recover from side effects that prevent them from working.
+Companies won't be required to provide or pay for the tests, but they must give paid time off for employees to get vaccines and sick leave to recover from side effects that prevent them from working.
 The requirements for masks and paid time off for shots will take effect Dec.
 5.

-Because vaccines are free, OSHA said, companies do not have to provide or pay for tests.

 The White House sees the new requirements as a potent tool to winnow down the ranks of the tens of millions of Americans who have thus far refused to get a shot.